thompog/installer-for-things/README.md

 Also make sure it's all up-to-date

 3. You need Windows this shold not work on linux but you are free to test out
+4. Make sure that all files are in the same folder

 When your done with that then start menu.bat then go from there